driftAbout/code_wars/my_head_is_at_the_wrong_end/README.md

   - #### For Loop, Indexing in Reverse

-    This solution is similar to the previous except I am using array indexes to seed the temp array.
     Using a for loop, I iterate from 1 to the length of arr.
-By subtracting the iteration count from the length of the array and using that number for the array index, I can seed the new array in the reverse of the original array.
+By subtracting the iteration count from the length of the array and using that number for the array index, I can seed the new array in the reverse order of the original array.

   - #### No Methods

     This is a simple solution based on the knowledge that there will only ever be three items in the array.
 I set the values of the first and last items of the array as variables.
-I reassign the item at index 0 to the stored value of the variable containing the original last value, then I reassign the item at index 2 to the value of the variable containing the original first value.
+I reassign the item at the first index to the stored value of the variable containing the original last value, then I reassign the item at the last index to the value of the variable containing the original first value.

   - #### Super Simple, No Methods